arnite/capWise/README.md

 - **Push to the branch (git push origin feature-name).**
 - **Create a new Pull Request.**

+## 7. Deployed App
-## 7. You can view the live version of the app here:
+ You can view the live version of the app here:
 [capWise - Live API](https://capwise.onrender.com)

 ## 9. License